baradhwaj-balraj/voice-of-customer-analyzer/README.md

   (number of rows ÷ 20) calls.
 A 100-row CSV is about 6 calls total, not 100 — keeps cost and speed reasonable.

-## Natural next steps (for your portfolio story)
+## Natural next steps

-- If your real feedback data has columns like customer tier, MRR, or ticket severity, wire those into `calculate_priority()` so the priority score reflects business impact, not just raw frequency.
+- If real feedback data has columns like customer tier, MRR, or ticket severity, wire those into `calculate_priority()` so the priority score reflects business impact, not just raw frequency.
   This is flagged with a comment in the code already.